jhwshin/jhwshin.github.io/_notes/arch-linux/install/11-basic-apps.md

 $   systemctl enable NetworkManager
 ```

+* Note: To have network manager start before login, run `nm-connection-editor` and edit connection to enable `All users may connect to this network`.

 > ## >> Bluetooth

 Install Bluetooth protocol stack and its tray applet, load driver to kernel module then enable autostart: